daos-stack/daos/src/vos/README.md

 If an entity keeps getting reads with increasing epochs, writes to this entity may keep being rejected due to the entity's ever-increasing read timestamps.
-Expoential backoffs with randomizations (see d_backoff_seq) have been introduced during daos_tx_restart calls.
+Exponential backoffs with randomizations (see d_backoff_seq) have been introduced during daos_tx_restart calls.
 These are effective for dfs_move workloads, where readers also write.